 How do I use the housing search?

-On the Home page of offcampus.osu.edu, there is a housing search that can be utilized by anyone wanting to live in the Columbus district.
-This service is provided by Off-Campus and Commuter Student Services for property managers to advertise their properties to students and anyone wanting to rent a property located within as well as outside of the university district.
+On our homepage, there is a housing search that can be utilized by anyone wanting to live in the Columbus district.
+This service is provided by Off-Campus and Commuter Student Engagement for property managers to advertise their properties to students and anyone wanting to rent a property located within as well as outside of the university district.

 To use this search listing, simply click on search if you are unsure of what criteria you are looking for.
 If you do know the details of your search, such as the price range, this could be selected on the main page.
 If you require a more detailed search, continue entering the details, click search listings, and a “Refine Search” section on the left side should appear.